CharaChorder/docs/docs/CharaChorder Two.rst

 Plugging In
 -----------

 The CC2 is plug-and-play, so it doesn’t require any software to work.
-Before plugging your CharaChorder in for the first time, it’s important to make sure that the :ref:`TRS cable<TRS cable>` is fully plugged into both halves.
+Before plugging your CharaChorder in for the first time, it’s important to make sure that the :ref:`TRS cable<CC2 TRS Cable>` is fully plugged into both halves.
 With constant movement, it’s possible that this cable becomes slightly dislodged which could lead to issues with the device, so it’s a good idea to check these connections when moving the CharaChorder to a new computer.

-If not done already, make sure that the USB-C side of the :ref:`power cable<power cable>` is plugged into the left half of the CharaChorder.
+If not done already, make sure that the USB-C side of the :ref:`power cable<CC2 Power Cable>` is plugged into the left half of the CharaChorder.
 It’s important to be certain that the cable is plugged all the way in, otherwise, the CC2 might not function as intended.

-After making sure that all the cables on the CharaChorder are properly plugged in, connect the USB-A side of the :ref:`power cable<power cable>` into a USB-A port on your computer.
+After making sure that all the cables on the CharaChorder are properly plugged in, connect the USB-A side of the :ref:`power cable<CC2 Power Cable>` into a USB-A port on your computer.
 Upon connecting, you will be able to see a small, lime colored light inside the space that holds the USB-C port on the left half of the CC2.

 Getting Started